Diversity of preferred nucleotide sequences around the translation initiation codon in eukaryote genomes (original) (raw)

 We quantified similarities between the patterns in nucleotide bias around initiation codons by using the Pearson's correlation coefficient.
 The correlation coefficient _r_XY between species X and Y was calculated from the _g_n values from positions −9 to −1 in the 5′ UTRs, and from positions +4 to +6 in the CDSs (the second codon) as follows:

-where and represent _g_n values of nucleotide n (A, U, G or C) at position i in species X and Y, respectively, and and represent the average of _g_n values among all positions (from –9 to −1 and from +4 to +6) and nucleotides in species X and Y, respectively.
+where formula and formula represent _g_n values of nucleotide n (A, U, G or C) at position i in species X and Y, respectively, and formula and formula represent the average of _g_n values among all positions (from –9 to −1 and from +4 to +6) and nucleotides in species X and Y, respectively.
 We calculated _r_-values for all combinations among the 47 species examined and defined the similarity score D as 1 − r.
 Using the similarity scores, the cluster analysis was conducted by the group average method (Figure 3), the centroid method and the Ward method (Figure S1).
 Note that D is free from the absolute values of _g_n.
 When the number of genes used is small, the _g_n values tend to become large, apparently because highly expressed genes are more likely to be contained in a small gene set than are genes expressed at low levels.
 Therefore, although the _g_n values are affected by the number of genes, the values of D are expected to be robust against the difference in the number of genes for each species.

 Evaluation of hexanucleotide biases

 We evaluated the deviation of the observed number of a particular combination of nucleotides from the expected number by using the _Z_-value (Tables 3 and 4 and Table S1 that is available as Supplementary Data).
-The _Z_-value was calculated by Z = (O − E)/[E (1 − E/N)]1/2, where N is the number of genes, and O and E are observed and expected numbers of a particular combination of nucleotides, respectively.
+The _Z_-value was calculated by Z = (OE)/[E (1 − E/N)]1/2, where N is the number of genes, and O and E are observed and expected numbers of a particular combination of nucleotides, respectively.
 The expected number was calculated by assuming that a nucleotide at each position appears independently (see the legend of Table 3).
 We calculated the _Z_-values for all possible combinations of six nucleotides (46 = 4096 combinations) in the region upstream of the initiation codon (from positions −6 to −1) and ranked them according to the _Z_-value.
 To see whether a sequence that is a mixture of GCCGCCAUG and AAAAAAAUG is suppressed in genes or not, we examined hexanucleotide sequences generated by combining three nucleotides from GCCGCCAUG and three nucleotides from AAAAAAAUG (e.g. GAAACCAUG or ACAGACAUG).
 There are 20 (6C3) such combinations (Table 4).
 From them, we excluded AAAGCCAUG and GCCAAAAUG, because GCCAUG and AAAAUG were observed much more frequently than the expectations (Table S1).
 We regarded the remaining 18 sequences as ‘mixed sequences’.
 We conducted the Wilcoxon rank sum test to see whether the ranks of the 18 mixed sequences are significantly low among the 4096 sequences or not.

 Table 3.